T. L. Maharajan

-Tiruchi Loganathan Maharajan is a musician.
+Tiruchi Loganathan Maharajan is an Indian musician.
 He is a Tamil classical and Tamil playback singer.
 In 1967, Maharajan began his 50-year career in playback singing with the devotional movie "Thiruvarutchelvar".
 He has also been a judge for many singing competitions programs worldwide.

 Early life

 Maharajan was born in 1954, the son of Tiruchi Loganathan & Rajalakshmi Loganathan.
 His father was the first playback singer in the Tamil music industry.

 His maternal grandmother was Kalaimaamani C.T.
 Raajakaantham, one of the leading women comedians during 1940s in the Tamil cinema industry.
 His younger brother is Tamil playback singer, Dheepan Chakravarthy.

 When he was 10, Maharajan acted and sang in a play called "Vallalar".
 Two years later, in 1967, he began a career in playback singing through the devotional movie "Thiruvarutchelvar".
 The song "Kaadhalagi Kasindhu", which he sang with Simma Kuraloan T. M. Soundarraajan, and which was composed by K.V.
 Mahadevan was a devotional number.